 In this paper, we present \textbf{ExpliCa}, a dataset designed to evaluate LLMs in commonsense causal reasoning through PCD tasks.
 Our formulation of the PCD task for ExpliCa allows us to take into account also the entanglement of causal and temporal relations between events.
 This is achieved by considering sentence pairs and connective words that overtly express these relationships.
 In ExpliCa, each sentence describes an event (e.g. \textit{Martina has less chance of getting the flu} and \textit{Martina has been vaccinated}), and each connective word \textbf{explicitly} indicates either a causal relationship (i.e., \emph{so} and \emph{because}) or a temporal one (i.e., \emph{before} and \emph{after}).
 We collected acceptability ratings for each connective word with respect to each sentence pair, to account for both causal and temporal relations.
 To our knowledge, ExpliCa is the first dataset containing both causal and temporal explicit relations between events annotated by native speakers via crowdsourcing, rather than expert annotators.

 We conducted a nuanced evaluation of a group of LLMs on ExpliCa.
 Its goal is to shed light on several key aspects.
 First, we aim to estimate whether and to what extent LLMs can model and distinguish causal and temporal relations, similarly to humans.
-Second, we want to assess potential differences between LLMs' competence and performance in our PCD task.
-Recent studies identified a discrepancy between the log-probability models assign to word sequences, which is referred to as their \textbf{competence} since it directly relates to their language modeling training objective, and models' \textbf{performance}, which is given by the accuracy of their responses elicited via prompting, when tasked to provide an answer with instructions in natural language.
-This line of research suggests that prompting tends to underestimate the underlying linguistic knowledge of the models \citep{hu2023prompting,kauf2024log}.
-Therefore, we compare two metrics computed over connected sentences pairs: \textbf{accuracy} in prompting tasks, and \textbf{perplexity}.
-The latter is derived from the model's log-probability and is used here as a proxy for the model’s acceptability decision, stemming from its underlying linguistic competence.
+Second, we want to assess potential differences between LLMs' \textit{competence} and \textit{performance} in our PCD task.
+Recent studies \citep{hu2023prompting,kauf2024log} identified a discrepancy between the linguistic competence of models, as measured by log-probability, and the accuracy of their responses elicited via prompting, with the latter method underestimating the models' actual linguistic knowledge.